back to top

-Blue Light from Smartphones can cause blindness and hurt our vision, which is proven at the University of Toledo.
+Blue light from smartphones can cause blindness and hurt our vision, as proven at the University of Toledo.
 Blue light can damage your cells in the retina.
 As a result, blue light generates a toxic chemical that damages our photoreceptors.
 If your photoreceptor dies, it cannot be restored.

-Using your smartphone is worse than sitting in a light room.
+Using your smartphone is worse than sitting in a dark room.
 It also affects sleep time, which is also called the circadian rhythm.
 It slows down melatonin production.
 Melatonin is a hormone that regulates sleep.
-The green, yellow, and red lights do not affect our retina; blue light can kill any cell type.
+Green, yellow, and red lights do not affect our retina; blue light can kill any cell type.
 Blue light is relatively high in energy compared to others, and blue light has a shorter wavelength.
-Blue light from natural and artificial sources helps you to feel energized and focused.
+Blue light from natural and artificial sources helps you feel energized and focused.

 Most mobile apps use a white interface, where white light contains all the colors of the spectrum, including “blue.”
-Also, LED screens use blue LEDs as a base to combine with phosphorus chemicals to produce white color.
+Also, LED screens use blue LEDs as a base to combine with phosphorus chemicals to produce a white color.
 The problem is a weak immune system, poor memory, and weight gain.
-At the same time, UV reduction eyewear has been on the market for a while.
+At the same time, UV-reduction eyewear has been on the market for a while.

-Every color has its wavelength, and Blue Light is quite beneficial for the human body during the daytime because it helps us to boost attention, reaction time, and mood.
+Every color has its wavelength, and blue light is quite beneficial for the human body during the daytime because it helps us boost attention, reaction time, and mood.
 At night, it is less helpful than during the day, and blue light at night is said to be one of the most disruptive.
 Blue light has wavelengths between 400 and 450 nanometers (nm).

 This light is of most concern because it has more energy per photon than other lights in the visible spectrum, and therefore it is more likely to cause damage when absorbed by various cells in our body.